Supporting the Brain’s Healing from Trauma

 Conclusion

-Healing from trauma is a multifaceted journey that requires patience, support, and dedication.
+Healing from trauma is a multifaceted journey requiring patience, support, and dedication.
 By understanding the brain’s needs and engaging in practices that promote safety, emotional regulation, and connection, survivors can reclaim their lives and thrive beyond their experiences.